theforeman/smart_proxy_monitoring/README.md

 # Configuration

 The plug-in requires some configuration on the Monitoring server and the Smart Proxy.
-For now the only supported Monitoring solution is Icinga 2.
+For now the only supported Monitoring solution is Icinga 2 and the combination of Icinga 2 and the Icinga Web 2 Module Director.

 ## Icinga 2